vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-03.md

 part: 3
 ---

-## The Power to See Without Touching
+## Episode 3: The Power to See Without Touching

 To prove you know a password, you have to share it.
 The moment you do, whoever you shared it with can use that password themselves, indistinguishably from you.
 Passwords are a one-way ticket: once shared, the secret stops being exclusively yours.